 - There are so many fun things to do on board!
-We loved mini-golf, shuffleboard, ping pong and the Arr-cade.
-Another favorite for adults was the animation class and mixology class.
+We loved mini-golf, shuffleboard, ping pong and detective agency.
+Adult faves are the animation class and mixology class.
 They also show first run and recent movies in the theater all day long.
-We’ve cruised three times and still haven’t even have time to do everything we wanted to.
+We’ve cruised four times and still haven’t even have time to do everything we wanted to.

 - On our first three voyages we didn’t even get off the boat in Nassau.
 It seemed like a lot of others stayed on too.
 It was a great time to just relax and watch Disney movies on the big screen over the pool or play mini-golf.
 Our kids were all small and very happy just enjoying the boat.
 On our last trip (kids ages 7 and 10), we DID get off and took an excursion to Atlantis.

 - Definitely sign up for the Detective Agency and complete a couple of the mysteries while on board.
 This is great for the day at sea.
 Both of my littles love Sorcerers of the Magic Kingdom and it’s a very similar yet less time consuming activity.

-- There is a new Disney Cruise Line app that you should download.
+- There is a Disney Cruise Line app that you should download.
 It has all of the activities and events from the Navigator and is helpful because it lets you favorite the ones you want to do.
 It also lets you text message others on the ship without using wireless.
-We found this to be okay but not very user friendly.
+You can download this at the port before embarcation.

 - Room service is included!
 We ordered a cheese and fruit tray to the room each night while we got ready for dinner, and BLTs for late night snacks after the littles get back from kids club.
 The general rule of thumb is to tip $1 per item ordered.

 - If you see something in a gift shop that you have your heart set on, GET IT!
 I didn’t get the glass cruise ornament and it sold out before the end of the voyage.
 Also, there is LOADS of cute cruise line merchandise and clothes available on the boat that I haven’t seen anywhere else.
 Set aside for that because you will be tempted.